More Photos

 Highlights

-• Madeira’s floral splendour, its unique laurel forest and amazing botanical gardens
+• Marvel at Madeira’s floral splendour, its unique laurel forest, and amazing botanical gardens

-• Be blown away at a sequence of dramatic coastal viewpoints including Cabo Girao
+• Be blown away by a sequence of dramatic coastal viewpoints including Cabo Girao

-• Spend a day in Funchal with an included cable-car ride to unmissable Monte
+• Spend a day in Funchal including a cable-car ride to the charming hillside village of Monte

 At a Glance